pkarwan/pkarwan.github.io/_posts/2021-5-23-First-Blog-Post.md

 Sometimes data scientist need to get help from statisticians with certain data sets.
 Similarly, statistician needs help from data scientist for the data set with multiple billion rows and thousands of predictor variables to get proper outcome from the data.
 So both fields sometimes depends on each other.
 Academic background differs for the data scientist and statisticians.
-When Statisticians learn skills to implement algorithms , machine learning methods, provide predictions and data scientists will be good on statistical concepts,  the line or difference between data scientists and statisticians will be very less.
+When Statisticians learn skills to implement algorithms , machine learning methods, provide predictions and data scientists will be good on statistical concepts,  the line or difference between data scientists and statisticians will be very less. <br /> <br />

 How do you view yourself in relation to these two areas? <br />